gsoulie/Ionic2-snippets/README.md

-# Ionic2-snippets
+# Ionic / Angular snippets

-You will find here some Ionic 2 self working components
+You will find here some Ionic / Angular self working components